rbtLong/CurryingConnections/README.md

 Currying allows us to combine together expressions and execute them at one time.

-In our code base, there appears to be 4 common patterns when doing database-related operations. **Scalar**, which executes a command and returns the first column of the first row of the query; if here are no rows, a null is expected. **Non-query**, which returns the rows affected, typically, this is executed for updates or deletes. **Rows/Row**, here we expect rows to be returned, the former approach was to use the data adapter from ADO.Net to fill the the dataset/data table and acquire data from it.
+In our code base, there appears to be 4 common patterns when doing database-related operations. **Scalar**, which executes a command and returns the first column of the first row of the query. **Non-query**, which returns the rows affected, typically, this is executed for updates or deletes. **Rows/Row**, here we expect rows to be returned, the former approach was to use the data adapter from ADO.Net to fill the the dataset/data table and acquire data from it.